1940

-From top to bottom, left to right: The Battle of France sees Nazi Germany swiftly conquer much of France; the Battle of Britain and The Blitz test the United Kingdom’s resolve under relentless Luftwaffe bombing; the Dunkirk evacuation rescues hundreds of thousands of trapped Allied troops; Operation Weserübung brings German occupation of Denmark and Norway; the Greco-Italian War begins with Italy’s failed invasion of Greece; the Katyn massacre sees thousands of Polish officers executed by the Soviet NKVD; the Tripartite Pact unites Nazi Germany, Italy, and the Empire of Japan as Axis powers; the 1940 Vrancea earthquake devastates Romania; and the Assassination of Leon Trotsky in Mexico City ends the exiled revolutionary’s life at the hands of NKVD agent Ramón Mercader.
+From top to bottom, left to right: Nazi Germany conquers France in the Battle of France; the United Kingdom endures the Battle of Britain and The Blitz; the Dunkirk evacuation saves trapped Allied troops; Germany occupies Denmark and Norway in Operation Weserübung; Italy’s invasion of Greece sparks the Greco-Italian War; the Soviets carry out the Katyn massacre; the Tripartite Pact forms the Axis alliance; the 1940 Vrancea earthquake strikes Romania; and Leon Trotsky is assassinated in Mexico.

 A calendar from 1940 according to the Gregorian calendar, factoring in the dates of Easter and related holidays, cannot be used again until 5280.

 Events

 Below, events related to World War II have the "WWII" prefix.